PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

     "$feature/stuff": "feature flags",
     "anything else": "custom properties",
   },
-  person_properties: {},
+  person: { properties: {} },
-  group_properties: {},
+  group1: { properties: {} },
 };
 ```

 We store this stream of events in a table, and let users analyse it with bespoke tools like "trends", "retention", "persons" or "events list".

 For example, you can: